Ricci flow, Killing spinors, and T-duality in generalized geometry

 The relationship between the Ricci flow and the Killing spinor equations in generalized geometry \cite{grt}--for which we give a general definition-- is also studied, showing that the Killing spinors are special stationary points of the flow given by first-order differential equations (see Proposition \ref{prop:Ricciflat}).
-Solutions of the Killing spinor equations \eqref{eq:killing} are very interesting geometric objects, which encompass special holonomy metrics with solutions of the Strominger system of partial differential equations \cite{HullTurin,Strom}.
+Solutions of the Killing spinor equations \eqref{eq:killing} are very interesting geometric objects, which encompass special holonomy metrics with solutions of the Hull-Strominger system of partial differential equations \cite{HullTurin,Strom}.

 We next investigate a method to produce new solutions of the Ricci flow and the Killing spinor equations based on T-duality, a relation between quantum field theories discovered by physicists.
 The idea has its origins in the literature on string theory, namely the work of Buscher \cite{Buscher1}, which was developed further by Ro\v cek and Verlinde \cite{RoVer}.
 The method is to start with a given solution with abelian symmetries, reduce the space, and then produce another solution with dual symmetries.
 Our main result relies on an important observation by Cavalcanti and Gualtieri \cite{CaGu}, which states that T-duality can be viewed as an isomorphism between Courant structures on two possibly topologically distinct manifolds.